arash-sadeghi/Music-CGAN/readme.md

     - my only concern for now is that generator and conditioner does not have 3d understanding like discriminator
 - for now we are training to learn drum track at time t for bass t. but we can in future say learn drum track time t+1 for bass t so that drummer catches up with bassist.
 - in gan class couldn't fully understand how lossed for discrimator are calculated.
 Its not same us original GAN.
+- conditioner was not getting updated.
+    - solution: for conditioner used leaky relu instead of relu. inpiration [I think, that model with random weights predicts a lot of negative values.
+But ReLU cut them out.
+So, MSELoss can’t do a lot with them.
+Weights aren’t updated.But when I removed ReLU activation, it was just fine.](https://discuss.pytorch.org/t/model-weights-not-being-updated/1842/21)